vishnu18/minimal/index.md

 # Stock analysis using Machine Learning

-Using Machine Learning algorithm trying to find stocks that grow over a period of time based on value based analysis using Machine Learning.
+Using Machine Learning algorithms, finding stocks that grow over a period of time based on value based analysis using Machine Learning.

 ## Header 2